-In higher education today, a strong commitment to diversity is not a "nice-to-do" that allows institutions to stand out, but is an imperative required for many accreditations.
+In higher education today, a strong commitment to diversity is not a "nice-to-do" that allows institutions to stand out, but it is an imperative.
 Of equal importance is the reality that Harper's students are part of a global society.
-The knowledge acquired and the competencies refined will be applied within this diverse context.7
+The students acquired knowledge and refined competencies will be applied within this diverse context.
+Harper's commitment to diversity is demonstrated by:

-- Diversity requirement for transfer degrees, FY2005. - College Diversity Plan, ongoing. - Diversity committee, student clubs/organizations, Center for Multicultural Learning and Bilingual Outreach, ongoing.
+- Diversity requirement for transfer degrees, implemented FY2005, ongoing. - College Diversity Plan, ongoing.

-7 Environmental Scan, p.
+8 Environmental Scan, p.
 20, Demographic

-- Achieved a diversity hiring rate of 31 percent (self-identified) for new hires in FY2005. - Received the Illinois Council of Community College Administrators Innovation Award for the Center for Multicultural Learning, 2003. - Infused multicultural learning across the curriculum through the Faculty Fellows Program by selecting and training five faculty from AED, Geography, Political Science and English, FY2005. - Developed and hosted Harper's first Diversity Regional Symposium for 125 attendees, 2004. - Diversity training requirement for search committees, ongoing.8 - Initiated CARE campaign through Student Senate and drew more than 1,500 attendees to four community building campus events, FY2005. - Provided 34 diversity awareness events serving 3,743 students and staff, FY2005.
+- Diversity committee, student clubs/organizations, Center for Multicultural Learning and Bilingual Outreach, ongoing. - Diversity training requirement for search committees, ongoing. - Implemented updated "Inclusive Hiring Workshop," FY2006. - Diversity Hiring: Achieved a diversity hiring rate of 31 percent (self-identified) for new hires in FY2005.
+Diverse hire rate for faculty of 11% and administrators of 14.8%, FY2006. - Infused multicultural learning across the curriculum through the Faculty Fellows Program by selecting and training five faculty from AED, Geography, Political Science and English, FY2005.
+Selected and trained three Multicultural Faculty Fellows.
+The program was selected for presentation at the National Conference on Race and Ethnicity, and received the NASPA IV East Regional Diversity Award, FY2006. - Annual Regional Diversity Symposium: Developed and hosted Harper's first symposium for 125 attendees in FY2004.
+Hosted symposium focusing on needs of Hispanic students in FY2005; and needs of deaf students in FY2006.10 - Initiated CARE campaign through Student Senate and drew more than 1,500 attendees to four community building campus events, FY2005. - Provided 34 diversity awareness events serving 3,743 students and staff, FY2005. - Hired Diverse Work Force Recruiter, FY2006.